 LetsGetChecked offers a variety of home tests that they send directly to a person’s home.

-The company advises people take their test in the morning and send their samples back to the LetsGetChecked laboratories on the same day.
+The company advises people to take the test in the morning and send their samples back to the LetsGetChecked laboratories on the same day.

 The company also claims that a person’s privacy is protected, as they send the tests using discreet packaging, while results are available to customers via their secure online account.

-Each testing pack provides complete instructions for the test and how to send samples back to the lab.
+Each testing pack provides complete instructions for the test and how to return samples to the lab.

 A person needs to use an oral swab to perform the test.
-They take and test a sample home, while results are usually available within 20–40 minutes.
+They take a sample at home, and results are usually available within 20–40 minutes.

-An individual’s purchase of this HIV test is kept confidential on bank statements, while the company sends these tests using discreet packaging.
+An individual’s purchase of this HIV test is kept confidential on bank statements, and the company sends the tests using discreet packaging.

-A person should talk to their doctor about any positive HIV test results, as they may need to undergo additional assessments to confirm.
+A person should consult their doctor about any positive HIV test results, as they may need to undergo additional assessments to confirm.

-Health Testing Centers offer a large variety of home HIV tests.
-A person can choose from single HIV tests or packages that include testing for HIV and other sexually transmitted infections.
+Health Testing Centers offers a large variety of home HIV tests.
+A person can choose from single HIV tests or packages that include testing for HIV and other STIs.

-The company claim that the type of test they provide is the type recommended by the CDC.
+The company claims that its test is the type the CDC recommends.

-Health Testing Centers also say the single HIV test works within 18–45 days following exposure to the virus.
+Health Testing Centers also says the single HIV test works within 18–45 days following exposure to the virus.